JuliaGraphics/NamedColors.jl/README.md

 One should be aware that you can not copyright a color.
 You can trademark it, but that is a different thing, and not a concern here.
 Similarly you can trademark its name, but that is still not a concern.
-Trademarking protects agaist someone using your branding, as a attempt to imitate you.
+Trademarking protects against someone using your branding, as a attempt to imitate you.

 What is a concern is that you can copyright the lists as a whole.
 And most of the lists (except XKCD) have been copyrighted as such, but licensed for use.